Winter Guide | Affordable Things To Do In Big Bear

 Big Bear Alpine Zoo is the only zoo in the U.S. devoted to alpine animal rescue and rehabilitation.
 Big Bear Alpine Zoo offers wild animals a safe place to heal or permanently stay if they are unable to make it in on their own.
 See grizzly bears, black bear, snow leopards and cougars.
 Snowy owls, majestic bald eagles and playful raccoons are just a few of the other beautiful animals you can see during your visit.
 Admission is $12 per adult (11 yrs. and up), $9 per child (3 to 10 yrs.) or seniors (60+) and free for ages 2 and under.

-Affordable Night Life in Big Bear.
+Affordable Night Life

-Best Lodging in Big Bear.
 The most affordable lodging rates in Big Bear during the winter will be mid-week, non-peak days.
 Book early for weekends and holidays because everyone wants to be here once it snows!
 Hot Tip: Always check out the specials on our lodging page.